dfamonteiro/blog/blog/content/posts/dotnet-trace-final-fix.md

 And what is the price I had to pay for perfect traces?
 69 samples out of 2194244, or 0.003%.
 I'll take that deal any day of the week.

+## Putting everything together

+The core logic is now figured out, so the only task remaining is going through the bureaucracy of forking [dotnet/diagnostics](https://github.com/dotnet/diagnostics), intrducing our changes to

+Note: does the reader even care about this?
+Alternate subheading: Introducing `daniel-trace`

 <!-- Juxtapose CSS -->
 <link rel="stylesheet" href="https://cdn.knightlab.com/libs/juxtapose/latest/css/juxtapose.css">